aBock4/it3038c-scripts/project3/README.md

 This script gets a list of breweries that the user searched for by name, state, city, or type.

 ### Prerequisites:
-This script will require 2 Python library downloads.
+This script will require two Python library downloads.
 I will give directions on how to run this script on a Windows machine.

 The first python library to be downloaded is called "tabulate".
 To download on a windows machine, run the following command in Powershell: